 But before we talk about something we just learned about, the regional airline called Tempelhof Airways.

 Tempelhof Airways USA was a regional airline headquartered in Florida.
 It was based on Berlin Tempelhof Airport, which was still part of West Berlin.
 It existed from 1981 until Germany reunited, and the company found it unable to compete in a new market.
-At the end of October 1990, all flights ceased, and the company was over.
+All flights ceased at the end of October 1990, and the company was over.

 Tempelhof Airways was founded by a Berliner who lived between Florida and Germany.
 During the days of occupation, West Berlin could only have operations by airlines of the occupied powers: France, Great Britain, and the United States.